 Close by, a little further south, was The Whip which was built in 1780 as a house for the Landseer (Head Gardener) of the Luton Hoo estate.
 It was rather grand for a cottage – it had two downstairs rooms and three beamed bedrooms, a scullery and a washhouse.
 Its land extended south to the blacksmith’s (see below).
 From around 1840 it was sold to a hat making company in Luton, and operated as a plait school.
 In around 1900 it became an ale house, possibly gaining its name from serving customers waiting for their horses to be shod at the nearby blacksmith’s.
 During the Great War the pub also ran a small grocery store.
 However in 1935 it reverted to a house known since then as Whip Cottage (information from Lynne Slater in 1999).

 Across the road stood The Harrow, known to be there in 1887 as they had a fire in the roof that year.
 For many years it had been the turning point for late-running 321 buses.
 However, its end as a local pub came in 1980 when, after extensive alterations and extensions, it re-opened as a Beefeater on 2 December 1980.
 The interior even included a working water wheel (with no natural source of water).
 The restaurant was renamed ‘The Peppercorn’ at the end of 2002.
 There was a Mr Peppercorn at Thrales End Farm at one time, but I was told that was only a coincidence.
 A year later it was ‘The Green’, to be followed in 2011 by ‘Zara’.
 Currently it is ‘Charlies’.
-However in 2015-16 planning permission was granted by South Bedfordshire Council for the restaurant and associated out-building to be demolished and replaced by a terrace of Edwardian style houses – still awaiting completion in May 2018.
+However in 2015-16 planning permission was granted by South Bedfordshire Council for the restaurant and associated out-building to be demolished and replaced by a terrace of Edwardian style houses.

 By the nature of its position, the fourth pub on the length of Luton Road was known as The First and Last as it stood halfway between The Fox and the Kennels by the New Mill End turning.
 The building, latterly a house, was demolished in 1974 and only a gap in the hedge and a few daffodils in Spring indicate its location.